Saturday, April 9, 2022

 Please note: students participating in the EVMTA Piano Competition cannot participate in this recital.

 Piano Repertoire Selection

-- Each performer is to play two pieces, originally written for piano, from the same level and represent contrasting styles and different musical periods.
-No arranged versions of piano pieces are allowed.
-Multiple selections and movements from a suite or a work (WTC Prelude & Fugue, Sonata/Sonatina, etc.) cannot be submitted as one piece.
+Each performer is to play two pieces, originally written for piano, from the same level and represent contrasting styles and different musical periods.
+No arranged versions of piano pieces, folk songs arrangements, or pieces labeled “traditional” are allowed.
+Multiple selections and movements from a suite or a work (WTC Prelude & Fugue, Sonata/Sonatina, etc.) CAN be submitted as one piece.
 Select Elementary 1-2, Elementary 3-4, Intermediate 5-6, Intermediate 7-8, Advanced 9-10, or Advanced 11-12 recital level.
 Use the below guideline to determine the recital level of the student.